jweigandwhittier/GAN-ST/README.md

 3. Jason Brownlee, How to Implement Pix2Pix GAN Models From Scratch With Keras, Machine Learning Mastery, Available from https://machinelearningmastery.com/how-to-implement-pix2pix-gan-models-from-scratch-with-keras/, Accessed October 14, 2021.

-##This repository is associated with the paper:
+## This repository is associated with the paper
 [Accelerated and Quantitative 3D Semisolid MT/CEST Imaging using a Generative Adversarial Network](https://arxiv.org/abs/2207.11297)